aicenter/agentpolis-demo/README.md

 ## License

-This project is licensed under ?? the MIT License ?? - see the [LICENSE.md](LICENSE.md) file for detail.
+This project is licensed under the APACHE 2.0 - see the [LICENSE.txt](LICENSE.txt) file for detail.